k12kekeal/mixie/_PRESS-RELEASE.md

 Once the project moves into development, the press release can be used as a touchstone; a guiding light.
 The product team can ask themselves, "Are we building what is in the press release?"
 If they find they're spending time building things that aren't in the press release (overbuilding), they need to ask themselves why.
 This keeps product development focused on achieving the customer benefits and not building extraneous stuff that takes longer to build, takes resources to maintain, and doesn't provide real customer benefit (at least not enough to warrant inclusion in the press release).
  -->

-## Heading ##
-  > Mixie!

-## Sub-Heading ##
+## A Digital Mix CD Maker ##

-  > Do you like making mix cds?
-Now do it on the internet
+### Do you like making mix cds?
+Now do it on the internet ###

 ## Summary ##
   > Making a mix cd is better than a spotify playlist.
 You spend hours drawing lil hearts on the CD, picking just the right album art to compliment the mix.
-Recreate that tedium from the comfort of your home and then send that hardwork to someone you love (reciprocation not guaranteed).
+Recreate that tedium from the comfort of your home and then send that hard work to someone you love (reciprocation not guaranteed).

 ## Problem ##
   > Making a playlist doesn't have the same personal touch, care, and attention that a mix CD has.
 Mixie wants you to agonize over every last detail.